 Structure of the Skin: An Overview

 The skin consists of two layers—the outer, thinner epidermis and the inner, thicker dermis.
 Underneath the dermis is the hypodermis, also called the subcutaneous layer, which is where fat is stored.
 The hypodermis isn't considered to be part of the skin, although the bases of the hair follicles and sweat glands may extend into the hypodermis.

 The most abundant cells in the epidermis are the keratinocytes, which are arranged in layers.
 The keratinocytes in the upper part of the epidermis contain a protein called keratin.
 Keratin makes the epidermis strong and waterproof.
 Cells called melanocytes, which produce a protective pigment named melanin, are also present in the epidermis.
 In addition, Merkel cells, which detect light touches to the skin, and Langerhans cells, which are part of the immune system, are located in the epidermis.

-The dermis contains collagen and elastin fibers, hair follicles, sebaceous glands, the coiled sections of the sweat glands, blood and lymph vessels, nerves, sensory receptors, and cells from the immune system.
+The dermis contains collagen and elastin fibers, hair follicles, sebaceous glands, the coiled sections of the sweat glands, blood and lymph vessels, nerves, sensory receptors, and protective cells from the immune system.
 The sebaceous glands produce an oily substance called sebum.
-Most sebaceous glands are connected to a hair follicle.

 Resident Bacteria on the Surface of the Skin

 It may be surprising to learn that bacteria are an important part of our skin.
 The bacteria that make their home there are known as resident bacteria, as opposed to temporary visitors, which are known as transient bacteria.